ldeangelisphys/layerfMRI/preprocessing/01_MP2RAGE_reconstruction/README.md

 This calls parallel instances of `do_MP2RAGE_reconstruction.py` to process all participants.
 Calling `python do_MP2RAGE_reconstruction.py` by itself will provide usage information.

-`do_MP2RAGE_reconstruction.py` has two defaults for the disk location and the rawdata folder.
-If you want to use your own parameters for the parallel processing across all subjects you need to edit `launch_MP2RAGE_reconstruction.sh`

 **ETA is about 1 minute**

 <details>